aimms/how-to/Articles/80/80-schedule-jobs.rst

 #.
 Go to job tab in the AIMMS PRO portal and watch new jobs being created, queued, running, and finished.

 .. image:: images/PROJobs.png
+    :align: center

 .. note::

-    * When you check the session.log files, you may encounter a line like:
+    * When you check the ``session.log`` files, you may encounter a line like:

         .. code-block:: none